Rajpreet2206/zero_trust_cybersecurity/README.md

 The orchestration layer coordinates security components and manages their interactions.
 Configuration management ensures consistent policy application across distributed enforcement points.
 Health monitoring detects component failures and triggers recovery procedures.

-## Technology Stack
-The Zero Trust Cybersecurity Wrapper project leverages a modern, multi-language technology stack optimized for secure, high-performance, and modular system design.
-The core implementation is written in Go, chosen for its strong concurrency model, efficient networking capabilities, and seamless integration with mTLS (Mutual TLS) for enforcing cryptographic identity verification between services.
-Open Policy Agent (OPA) is used as the policy enforcement engine, enabling fine-grained access control and dynamic decision-making based on contextual rules.
-The project also includes Python extensions that integrate with the Strands Agents SDK, allowing intelligent agent-based reasoning, security orchestration, and automation within the Zero Trust framework.
-Logging and observability are powered by Uber’s Zap for structured logging, while the system is designed to integrate easily with containerized environments such as Docker and Kubernetes for deployment.
-Together, this stack enables a secure, scalable, and intelligent infrastructure for implementing Zero Trust principles in distributed agent-based systems.

 ## Usage Examples

 ### Wrapping a Strands Agent